matthias-reis/aithir.de/_content/storylines/elements-earth.md

 Kinsale.
 So Juliette, quick with decisions, gave order to carry the surprise gift back and summon the elders.

-Juliette always refers to them as the elders, but Ruth, Paul and of course Wheezle, the clan's official leaders are not actually wise.
+Juliette always refers to them as the elders, but Ruth, Dirty Frank and of course Wheezle, the clan's official leaders are not actually wise.
 They have a lot of street knowledge and they had proper jobs in their former lives, the one before the earth stood still.
 They brought the O'Clares through hard times and made everyone keep their faith.

 Now the clan's three leaders were sitting in a circle around that box together with Juliette, Ruben, Thom and Bantry.
 The cage was shaking from time to time